sakibchowdhury131/ESP8266_NEO6MGPS_LEAFLETJS/readme.md

     - Change the MQTT host address, usename and password.
     - You can use any MQTT broker such as adafruit_io or mosquitto CLI

-- mapsEnv
-    - virtual environment for the python client

 - projectDir
     - Contains the python scripts
     - install paho-mqtt and gmplot